Email FacebookTwitterMenu burgerClose thin

 Share

 Joint brokerage accounts, of which there are several types, are shared by two or more people.
 There are some advantages to opening a joint brokerage account with your spouse, a relative or a business partner.
 There are also some potential disadvantages, including financial ones.
-If you’re considering opening up a joint brokerage account, it’s a good idea to speak with a financial advisor first.
-SmartAsset’s free financial advisor matching tool can help you find advisors who serve your area.
+If you’re considering opening up a joint brokerage account, make sure you do your research beforehand, as there are many options on the market.

 What Is a Joint Brokerage Account?

 Brokerage accounts allow investors to buy and sell a variety of financial investments, including stocks, bonds, mutual funds and ETFs.
-And joint brokerage accounts are shared by two or more people looking to pool investments, make investment management easier or simplify estate planning.
+Joint brokerage accounts are shared by two or more people looking to pool investments.
+This can also make investment management easier and simplify estate planning.

-Joint brokerage accounts are usually used by spouses, relatives, partners and business associates, but it’s important to remember that a joint brokerage account be opened between any two adults who share mutual financial goals.
+Joint brokerage accounts are usually used by spouses, relatives, partners and business associates.
+However, a joint brokerage account be opened between any two adults who share mutual financial goals.

 Types of Joint Brokerage Accounts

 There are several types of joint ownership, each with specific nuances.
-If you are planning on opening a joint brokerage account, pay close attention to these three common types of ownership so you can open one that fits your particular circumstances:
+If you’re planning on opening a joint brokerage account, it can help to review these three common types of ownership so you can open one that fits your particular circumstances:

 • Joint tenants with rights of survivorship.
 This type of joint brokerage account has the provision that if one owner dies, the other gets the money in the account in its entirety.
 During both owners’ lifetimes, they both have full ownership of the assets in the account.